billynewport/datasurface/docs/yellow_dp/README.md

 # Yellow Data Platform

-This is a builtin Yellow but powerful DataPlatform that can be used with DataSurface.
+This is a builtin Yellow, a powerful DataPlatform that can be used with DataSurface.
 It uses a Postgres instance to store its data.
 The data consists of staging data and merge tables.
 Consumers directly query the merge tables through Workspace specific views.
 Workspaces should use the LogicalDataContainer as their DataContainer.

 ## Staging Data

-Staging data is captured from a source system and stored in a table.
+Staging data is captured from a source system and stored in a staging table.
 The data stays there and is processed by a job to augment the data in the merge table.
 For example, staging data might be grouped by a batch id and each record might have a enum column indicating whether the record represents an insert, update or a delete.
 The job will then process the data and insert it into the merge table.
 Staging data tables are used by the DataPlatform and not typically used by consumers of Workspace data.
 They are internal tables.

 ## Merge Tables